christianpaquin/grovedb/merk-collab-demo/IMPLEMENTATION_STATUS.md

-# Implementation Status: InsertAfterKeyWithKey
+# Implementation Status: Reference-Based List Ops

 ## Summary

-We have successfully implemented `InsertAfterKeyWithKey` - a reference-based operation that enables client-controlled UUIDs for optimistic updates in collaborative text editing, as described in Matt Weidner's "Text Without CRDTs" design.
+We have successfully implemented `InsertAfterKeyWithKey` and wired the server through `UpdateValueByKey`, giving us pure reference-based inserts and deletions with client-controlled UUIDs (Matt Weidner's "Text Without CRDTs" design).

 ## What Was Implemented